 In China, more than 2000 mobile apps for healthcare have been launched, from simple medical advice to appointment booking to release some pressure for overcrowded hospitals.

 - Ping An Good Doctor has received exclusive permission from the government to hold partnerships with outside companies willing to invest with an ironclad condition of non-exceeding 50% of their stake.

 - We doctor, a medical app launched by Tencent’s Wechat, which enables to connect patients to doctors and appointment bookings, emphasizing this feeling “It’s way more convenient than booking and visiting an overcrowded hospital.”

 - Baidu Jiankang, a Baidu App released in 2015 lets china’s expanding internet population make doctor appointments online.
 “Jiankang” in mandarin means health.

 What is the best strategy to be successful in the mental health market in China?

-In China, your e-reputation is everything, when it comes to healthcare the Chinese research more extensively than in any other sector.
+In China, your e-reputation is everything, when it comes to healthcare Chinese research is more extensively than in any other sector.
 It is therefore vital to develop your e-reputation on forums, social media, on Baidu’s related platforms in order to instill trust, respect, and build a quality, loyal customer base.

 Therefore, companies should be present in the Chinese digital world by creating a mandarin website on Baidu, working on community management, and selling products on e-commerce platforms.

 Creating a mandarin website on Baidu

 First of all, you have to create a Chinese Website.
 Your website also needs to be hosted in China to be visible on Baidu.
 Before any purchase and consulting demand, Chinese patients will search on Baidu information about your company.
 In a sector like healthcare, transparency is the most important criterion for consumers.

 Pictures, content, videos are vital to give a good impression in the mental health market in China.
 Chinese consumers like quality content, reading explanations, and doctors’ testimonies when it matters to health.